- Purple-clay Zisha

 Glass tea set started late in China, but developed quickly.
 Glass tea set normally is colorless with high transparency and high temperature resistant performance.
 It is perfect for brewing tender shoot teas, such as high-quality green tea, yellow tea and white tea, it is also good for appreciating tea.
 The drawback of glassware is its quick conductivity and fragility.
 Glass tea set started late in China, but developed quickly.
 Glass tea set normally is colorless with high transparency and high temperature resistant performance.
 It is perfect for brewing tender shoot teas, such as high-quality green tea, yellow tea and white tea, it is also good for appreciating tea.
 The drawback of glassware is its quick conductivity and fragility.

-Tea tool set 茶道组 [chá dào zǔ] includes six tolls for tea ceremony performance: tool holder, tea tong, tea funnel, tea spoon, tea needle and tea stick, normally made of bamboo or wood.
+Tea tool set 茶道组 [chá dào zǔ] includes six tolls for tea ceremony performance: tool holder, tea tongs, tea funnel, tea spoon, tea needle and tea stick, normally made of bamboo or wood.
 There are also stainless steel tea tongs.
 Tool holder is used for holding tea tong, tea funnel, tea spoon, tea needle and tea stick; tea tong for holding the hot cups or picking out tea dregs; tea funnel for placing on a pot mouth to widen and prevent tea leaves from spilling; tea spoon for taking out tea from packages to place into a tea holder; tea needle for cleaning teapot spouts; tea stick taking out tea from tea holder.

 Yang Dahua 杨大华, the author of <the Golden Dictionary of appraising Chiense Well-known Tea Appraise 中国名茶品鉴金典> and <Tea Enquiries at Wuyi 武夷问茶>.